Guinep

 What is Guinep?

-Guinep, also called Spanish lime or quenepa, is a beloved Caribbean street fruit.
+Guinep — also known as Spanish lime, quenepa, or mamoncillo — is a beloved Caribbean street fruit enjoyed across the islands.
 These small green fruits grow in clusters and have a thin, brittle shell encasing a juicy, tangy-sweet salmon-colored pulp surrounding a large seed.
-A true taste of Caribbean summer.
+Whether you call them guineps, Spanish limes, quenepas, or mamoncillos, this fruit is a true taste of Caribbean summer and one of the most nostalgic tropical snacks you'll find from Jamaica to Puerto Rico.

-- โRich in vitamin A supporting eye health
+- ✓Rich in vitamin A supporting eye health and vision

-Crack the thin green shell with your teeth or by squeezing.
-Suck on the juicy pulp surrounding the seed.
-Don't bite the seed.
-Some people also make guinep juice by soaking the pulp in water with sugar.
+Crack the thin green shell with your teeth or by squeezing between your fingers.
+Suck on the juicy pulp surrounding the seed — don't bite the seed.
+Some people also make guinep juice (or Spanish lime juice / quenepa juice) by soaking the pulp in water with sugar.
+In the Caribbean, mamoncillo is often eaten with a dash of salt and pepper for a savory twist.
+The guinep fruit is a popular street snack sold in bunches at markets across Jamaica, Trinidad, and Puerto Rico.

 Keep in a cool, dry place for up to one week.
 Can refrigerate for up to 2 weeks.
 The shells dry out over time so eat relatively fresh.